murphyhjohn/IBC-subtype-survival/README.md

     -   the literature suggests that there was conflicting grading schema. depending what the results show, either drop grade variable and keep all obs or remove all NA obs and keep grade variable

+    -   **drop the individuals with NA grade. this is an important covariate and we don't want to incorrectly assign it.**

 -   **DERIVED AJCC N, 7TH ED (2010-2015), DERIVED SEER COMBINED N (2016-2017)** and **DERIVED EOD 2018 N**

     -   some documentation on the meaning: <https://staging.seer.cancer.gov/tnm/input/1.3/breast/path_n/>[?(%7Eview_schema%7E,%7Ebreast%7E)](https://staging.seer.cancer.gov/tnm/schema/2.0/breast/?breadcrumbs=(schema_list))